Rask comes up big as Bruins advance to conference final

 “It was tight until the end,” Krejci said.
 “We learned from it and closed it out tonight the way we wanted to.”

 Boston won the first game of the series in overtime, then fell to the Blue Jackets in OT in Game 2 and lost Game 3 by a goal before ripping off the final three victories.
-The Bruins are advancing to the Eastern Conference final for the first time since the 2012-13 season, when they lost in the Stanley Cup final.
+The Bruins are advancing to the conference final for the first time since the 2012-13 season, when they lost in the Stanley Cup Final.

 Carolina swept the New York Islanders in their second-round series.